thomasgauvin/react-swa-full-stack-app/README.md

 ## Deployment

 To deploy to Azure Static Web Apps, create a Static Web Apps resource from the Azure Portal.
-Specify '/' as the app location, '/api' as the API location, and 'dist' as the output location.
+Specify '/' as the app location, 'api' as the API location, and 'dist' as the output location.

+Set the following environment variables in the Static Web Apps resource from the Azure Portal:

+"COSMOSDB_KEY": "<ENTER COSMOS DB KEY>", "COSMOSDB_ENDPOINT": "<ENTER COSMOS DB ENDPOINT>",